JEE Main 2017 Result, Cut off and Merit List

 JEE Main 2017 Application Fee

-The application fee for JEE Main 2017 would vary for candidates from different categories/gender as well as on the basis mode of examination opted by the candidates.
-The application fee for both exam centers in India and outside India are indicated in the table below.
+JEE Main Application fee for both exam centers in India and outside India are indicated in the table below.
 The fee will vary according to:

 |Examination||(General/OBC)(Offline Mode)||(SC/ST/PWD/Girls)||(General/OBC)(Online Mode)||(SC/ST/PWD/Girls)(Online Mode)|